sovrin-foundation/token-plugin/README.md

 # plugin
-source doe and tests for Sovrin Ledger plugins
+source code and tests for Sovrin Ledger plugins